 I think this goes doubly so for vacations, in the woods, or at the beach.
 I’m there to kick back and feel good.
 That’s why, if there’s a bunch of camping chairs to choose from, I’ll often jump into the one with a footrest until the owner claims it back!

-My favorite is the GigaTent Outdoor Quad Camping Chair, but there's lots more choice if that doesn't float your boat.
+My favorite is the XGEAR 2-in-1, but there’s lots more choice if that doesn’t float your boat.

 The GigaTent Outdoor Quad is my winner for its comfort.
 It has a steel frame construction with padded seats and comfortable armrests.

 The footrest adjusts with a simple elastic and plastic slide system.
 It’s easy to carry in the included 38-inch by 8-inch tote and weighs only 9 pounds.